 Looking for a seamless way to invest money in Sovereign Gold Bonds?

-Sovereign Gold Bonds (SGBs) is a scheme by the Government of India to simplify investments in gold.
+Sovereign Gold Bonds (SGBs) are a scheme by the Government of India to simplify investments in gold.

 SGB enables an individual to invest in the digital gold format without buying physical gold.
 It is a security investment where the bonds are backed by the government, so there is a very low chance of any defaults.